 Sailing barge Snark

 S.B.
 Snark is a newly constructed, steel-hulled, spritsail sailing barge, more commonly referred to as a Thames barge.
-As well as sailing around Britain, she can safely cruise the English Channel as far as the Scillies and most of mainland Europe.
+As well as sailing around Britain, she can safely cruise the English Channel and most of mainland Europe.

 Thames sailing barges